Cyprus in the Eurovision Song Contest 2011: Semi-final

-Christos Mylordos took part in technical rehearsals on 3 and 7 May, followed by dress rehearsals on 11 and 12 May.
+Mylordos took part in technical rehearsals on 3 and 7 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

-The Cypriot performance featured Christos Mylordos joined on stage by four male backing vocalists and dancers, all dressed in black with silver elements in their belts and accessories.
-During the performance, Mylordos and the male backing performers leaned over at an approximately 45 degree angle by using boots that were fixed to the floor and accompanied with smoke effects, while a female backing vocalist, dressed in white, was located on the satellite stage and swung a large circular object during parts of the song.
+The Cypriot performance featured Mylordos joined on stage by four male backing vocalists and dancers, all dressed in black with silver elements in their belts and accessories.
+During the performance, Mylordos and the male backing performers leaned over at an approximately 45-degree angle by using boots that were fixed to the floor and accompanied with smoke effects, while a female backing vocalist, dressed in white, was located on the satellite stage and swung a large circular object during parts of the song.
 The LED screens displayed floating diamonds and crystals as well as large circular objects that leaned over in the same angles as the male performers.
 The choreographer for the performance was Fotis Nicolaou.
-The male backing performers that joined Christos Mylordos were Aggelos Agathangelou, Antoniou Antonis, Christos Nicolaou and Pavlos Polichrinis, while the female backing vocalist was Chrissie Andreou.
+The male backing performers that joined Mylordos were Aggelos Agathangelou, Antoniou Antonis, Christos Nicolaou and Pavlos Polichrinis, while the female backing vocalist was Chrissie Andreou.
 1995 and 2000 Cypriot Eurovision entrant Alex Panayi was previously rumoured by to have been considered by CyBC as one of the backing vocalists, which was denied by the singer who also stated that he was willing to help and support if asked by the broadcaster.

 At the end of the show, Cyprus was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
-It was later revealed that Cyprus placed eighteenth in the semi-final, receiving a total of 16 points.
+It was later revealed that Cyprus placed 18th in the semi-final, receiving a total of 16 points.

 Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

-Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Cyprus had placed eighteenth with the public televote and seventeenth with the jury vote in the second semi-final.
+Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Cyprus had placed 18th with the public televote and 17th with the jury vote in the second semi-final.
 In the public vote, Cyprus scored 23 points, while with the jury vote, Cyprus scored 24 points.

 Below is a breakdown of points awarded to Cyprus and awarded by Cyprus in the second semi-final and grand final of the contest.
 The nation awarded its 12 points to Sweden in the semi-final and to Greece in the final of the contest.